Updated 12/1/17. Of all the types of acne someone can get, cystic acne is both the most frustrating to treat and can be the most damaging to the skin.

 What is cystic acne?
 Those hard, painful bumps and blemishes that develop deep within the skin, and often appear on the chin or jaw line, and can linger for weeks.

 Traditionally, acne cysts have been treated at the dermatologist’s office with either oral antibiotics, or for a quick, fast remedy, a cortisone injection is given.
 The downside of cortisone injections for cystic acne is that they are expensive, plus the time spent waiting in a doctor’s office, and more seriously, the skin can atrophy in the injection site and can end up looking sunken in.
-It usually is temporary and can take up to a few months to heal.
+It usually is temporary but it can sometimes take up to a six months to bounce back naturally.
 Every time you’re injecting a needle into your skin, whether it’s for purposes of reducing wrinkles with cosmetic fillers or treating acne cysts with cortisone, there is always a risk.

 The most important advice I can give when it comes to cystic blemishes is not to pick at it.
-The infection is deep under the skin and while it’s very painful and my client’s will say “I feel something under there and I want to get it out”, cysts are NOT meant to come out the surface.
+The infection is deep under the skin.
+I certainly understand that it’s very painful and my clients will say “I feel something under there and I want to get it out”, cysts are NOT meant to come out the surface.
 They develop deep within the skin and heal deep within the skin.
-It’s a lot easier to conceal a closed bump with makeup, than a picked-at, oozing scab.
+Your body will naturally reabsorb the infection.
+When it comes to concealing it with makeup, It’s a lot easier to cover a closed bump with makeup, than a picked-at, oozing scab right?
 The choice is yours.